josephlewis/leastcostpath/README.md

 <b>leastcostpath</b> from version 2.0.0 onwards is built without dependency on the R package gdistance and instead relies on <b>sf</b> and <b>terra</b>.

-**NOTE:** The R library <b>leastcostpath</b> requires the use of projected coordinate systems.
-The package does not account for geographic coordinate systems.
+**Since 2.0.8 leastcostpath can use both projected and geographic coordinate systems**

 *Functions currently in development:*